 With Father’s Day quickly approaching, I am going to share with you the best Father’s Day gift ever- fun things to do with your dad…a gift he will certainly treasure!

 When I thought about writing this Father’s Day article, I thought back to the popular folk song by Harry Chapin, “Cats in the Cradle”.
 The tale of this song is about a busy father who never seemed to have enough time to spend with his son.
 As the song progresses, so does the age of the son and father.
 As the father’s life slowed down, the son’s life became similar to his father’s earlier days…too busy.
 This role reversal is very common, with many kids growing up and establishing their own life with a career and kids of their own.
 With this in mind, I hope you take advantage of some time together now and enjoy these fun things to do for Father’s Day.

 To me, it certainly seems like ‘life’ is much busier than it ever used to be.
 Perhaps it’s because careers are more demanding, in addition to supporting and nurturing a family.
 Or, maybe…I’m not any busier than he was, and simply need to make the time, rather than wait for something that will never come on its own.

-12 Fun Activities To Do With Dad
+12 Fun Things To Do With Your Dad

 1. Go Fishing